CONTINUING HIGH WATER.

 |YEAR||ICE OUT||FREEZE UP|

 Though Black Oak’s level has been accurately recorded only since 2001 there are two other area lakes where levels have been recorded since the 1940s.
 Buffalo and Crystal Lakes are near Woodruff and, like Black Oak, are groundwater seepage lakes.
-Therefore, their levels should go up and down in lockstep with Black Oak’s.
-CLICK HERE to see these levels and look for any regular spacing in the highs and lows - they appear to be totally random.
-One obvious thing is that most of the highs and lows don’t last long before things reverse, two or three years being about the longest.
-In reading the graph note that the data-taking on Buffalo Lake ceased in 1990 and the data-taking on Crystal Lake started in 1978.
-Therefore, there is a 12 year overlap and the graphs have been merged to represent a single groundwater seepage lake.
-The two graph colors are blue for Buffalo Lake (abbreviated BL) and pink for Crystal Lake (abbreviated CL).
+Therefore, their levels go up and down in lockstep with Black Oak’s.
+CLICK HERE to see the graph of all three together.
+The graphs have been normalized to show what the levels have done for the entire (1942 to present) time span.
+Look for any regular spacing in the highs and lows - they appear to be totally random.
+One obvious thing is that most of the peaks are very temporary, two or three years being about the longest before the level reverses.

 PIEZOMETER STUDY Summer 2013